October Health – 2025 Report

 -

-Encourage Flexible Work Policies: Advocate for companies to adopt flexible working hours to allow employees to prioritize sleep.
+Encourage companies to implement flexible working hours and promote a work-life balance, allowing employees to prioritize their sleep. -

 What can businesses do to assist their employees?